Season

 Get qualified

-Tier-1 and tier-2 teams that have passed all the technical assessments will be qualified for the RMUL.
+Tier-1 teams that have successfully registered for the RMUL.

-Q1: What teams are suitable for the RMUL?
+Q1: What kind of teams are suitable for the RMUL, how to register, and how can we form a team?

 Q2: How do I obtain official information released by the RoboMaster Organizing Committee?